-Do you think of your vinyasa practice as your "workout" or calisthenics class?
-Or maybe you think it's a sweatier version of yoga with no meditation component?
 Eddie Modestini, a longtime student of K. Pattabhi Jois and B.K.S.
-Iyengar who leads YJ’s online course, Vinyasa 101: The Fundamentals of Flow, debunks these misconceptions and reveals 5 little-known facts about vinyasa yoga.
+Iyengar who leads YJ’s online course, Vinyasa 101: The Fundamentals of Flow, breaks down the 5 things you didn't know about vinyasa yoga.
 (Sign up for this essential guide to vinyasa yoga HERE.)

 1. It's not about exercise.